carlaandradecunha/LLM-chatbot/README.md

 **Note:**
 The filtering logic relies on `src/cleaner.py` and `src/data_loader.py`.
-You can modify these scripts to adapt for different columns or periods as needed.
+You can modify these scripts to adapt for different columns as needed.

 ## Running CrimeBot